 The FireEscape Coffeehouse became incorporated and applied for non-profit, tax-exempt status, which was granted in June 2000.
 Fundraising began to buy the buildings at 124 and 126 W. Main for $45,000 and begin a $45,000 renovation.
 The funds were raised in 6 weeks and the doors opened that October on the main room with national Christian band, Pillar, as the christening event.
 We had close to 300 people attend our Grand Opening.
 Renovations have continued which include a concert room complete with first class sound and lighting equipment and a large stage.
 We designed an upstairs apartment with four bedrooms, kitchen, bath, living and dining area to accommodate the bands we host.
 Our intention is to minister to these bands and give them a nice place to rest, home-cooked meals, do laundry and only have to walk downstairs to play their concert.
-Touring groups such as Highest Praise, The Glenn Miller Band, comedy acts and youth groups performing ministry in the area have also used our apartment.
-We have held over 400 concerts and events.
+Touring groups such as Rend Collective, Plumb, David Dunn and Disciple.
+Comedy acts and youth groups performing ministry in the area have also used our apartment.
+We have held over 500 concerts and events.

-Our newest endeavor was building a low power 24-hour Christian rock music radio station, KFEX, FireEscape Radio, 93.1 fm.
+Another important addition to the ministry is our low power, 24-hour Christian rock music radio station, KFEX, FireEscape Radio, 93.1 fm.
 One of our youth volunteers did most of the designing and building of the radio room, which is in back of the concert hall with a window looking onto Main Street.
 We have been on the air since August 2004 and received our license from the FCC August 2005.
 We have DJ’s with shows airing throughout the day with underwriting from local businesses.
-This part of the ministry has become even better with the addition of Cody Nichols, our General Manager.
-He was co-host of one of the radio shows, Red Letter Rock 20, an award winning Christian rock show.
-He and his family moved to Chanute as missionaries to help with the Coffeehouse ministry.
-As of March 2007, we are streaming on the internet – it can be accessed through our link on our website or through Shoutcast.
+As of March 2007, we are streaming on the internet – it can be accessed through our link on our website or download our phone app, KFEX.
 We have partnered with the City of Chanute to allow them to use the radio station as an Emergency Alert System.
 This will enable them to broadcast from our station in the event of a disaster or emergency.

 Weekends at the Coffeehouse are busy.
 We can average 25-100 kids from all around Southeast Kansas on a regular, non-event night and up to 300 for concerts.
-We host youth Bible studies, have game nights, open mic nights, Movie and Dinner nights, have held programs that taught life skills such as money management, how to conduct yourself in a job interview, how to apply for college, fill out FAFSA, Pell Grant, scholarship applications and basic living skills.
-We have taught the Dave Ramsey Financial Peace for Students.
-We conduct a worship night called “Deep End” on several Sundays throughout the year with our house band or other groups from the area. ministry” time on Friday and Our ministry is one of relationships.
-The kids who come to the FireEscape are foster kids, street kids, kids who have been in trouble with the authorities, good kids, Christian kids, college kids and those who have no where else to go.
-We minister to their hearts and love them as they are: healthy, pierced, happy, tattooed, broken, spiked hair or preppy,
+We host game nights, open mic nights, Movie and Dinner nights, have held programs that taught life skills such as money management, how to conduct yourself in a job interview, how to apply for college, fill out FAFSA, Pell Grant, scholarship applications and basic living skills.

 FIREESCAPE COFFEEHOUSE VIDEO